 Precision laser beam steering is critical in numerous military and industrial applications.
 The jitter disturbance problem is the core problem of steering performances.
 This paper presented the possible precision laser beam steering technologies for optical steering.
 The research outlined the advantages of introducing compliant mechanism structures in the FSM and the design of a full steering system.
 The next steps will involve testing of the full setup and design controllers to compensate the pointing error.
-For the purpose dimensional of researching large-travel compliant mechanisms for precision positioning and key technologies, the performance of the FSM will be extensively tested in the laboratory in order to fully characterize the final tip-tilt loop.
-It is necessary to describe the functions and capabilities of the test facility that is used to test, model, and evaluate electrooptical components for applications ranging from laser communications to precision pointing and control systems.
+For the purpose of researching large-travel dimensional compliant mechanisms for precision positioning and key technologies, the performance of the FSM will be extensively tested in the laboratory in order to fully characterize the final tip-tilt loop.
+It is necessary to describe the functions and capabilities of the test facility that is used to test, model, and evaluate electro-optical components for applications ranging from laser communications to precision pointing and control systems.

-The comparison between the measured gain response and the simulation model of the FSM should reveal similarity between the theoretical simulation model and the real system and offer a way to improve the model as to better resemble the real system.
+The FSM model and closed loop are derived and the Bode diagrams are compared in order to make clear the design considerations and the difference between the model assumptions and the experimental results.
+The comparison between the measured gain response and the simulation model of the FSM should reveal similarity between the theoretical simulation model and the real system and offer a way to improve the model in order to better resemble the actual system.

+The design method of building a beam steering system using a FSM based on compliant mechanisms and electromagnetic actuators to maintain precise laser beams steering control is feasible.
 Additional tests will be performed with the platform using MEMS mirrors as adaptive optics to research the wavefront problem integrated with the steering problem.